 In the post-IPA world–which existed for only 1979 to mid-1981–government agencies decided, based on executive branch patent policy (codified at 41 CFR 9-1), whether to assert a claim in inventions made with their support.
 Many of these inventions were simply not of interest to university patent brokers.
 It wasn’t so much “title uncertainty” as it was that the inventions themselves, plus any conditions on the licensing of those inventions, were not suited to offering licenses to industry with an expectation of significant royalties.

-At its roots, both in Research Corporation and in the Wisconsin Alumni Research Foundation and the mushroom research foundations that sprung up at most every research university campus in the 1950s, the agent model of managing university research inventions was built on the idea of being selective in seeking royalties in exchange for useful, enabling inventions.
+At its roots, both in Research Corporation and in the Wisconsin Alumni Research Foundation and the mushroom research foundations that sprang up at most every research university campus in the 1950s, the agent model of managing university research inventions was built on the idea of being selective in seeking royalties in exchange for useful, enabling inventions.
 The idea of promoting standards, or pushing back against monopoly interests with open technology, or defending research directions across multiple institutions from speculators aiming to block that research or hold it hostage for financial ransom–all that was worry for a different mindset, not that of the university patent broker.

 In the early years of university involvement in patenting, that mindset was mostly to be found in medical schools, which had a strong anti-patent orientation.
 Patents weren’t to be taken out to disrupt medical practice or to drive up the price of drugs or devices or to create monopolies so that any single company could dictate the nature of a given product or method without alternatives.
 Times and minds have, of course, changed.